mbkoltai/ExaStoLog/doc/README.md

 #### Visualize multi-dimensional parameter scans by scatter plots

-We can plot the results as scatterplots of a given node's or state's values as a function of the scan parameters, with a trendline showing the mean value in a defined number of bins.
+We can plot the results first as scatterplots of a given model variable's or state's values as a function of the scan parameters, with a trendline showing the mean value in a defined number of bins.

-First we select the variable to plot and whether we want to plot attractor states or model variables of the model:
+First we select the variable to plot and whether we want to plot attractor states or model variables:

 ```MATLAB
 % which variable to plot?